zk-phi/phi-components/src/index.md

   - All interactive elements are ALWAYS distinguishable from plain texts
   - All interactive elements are colored when hovered
   - All interactive elements look differently when pressed
-  - Animations are ONLY be used to help user to understand what's happening
+  - Animations are employed ONLY to help user to understand what's happening
     - i.e. when element (dis)appears or moves far

 ## Technologies